asopos/matrix-rotate/README.md

-# Getting Started with Create React App
+# Matrix Rotate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A simple React application that rotates a matrix 90 degrees.
+The implementation lies at [Matrix-Rotate](https://matrix-rotate.herokuapp.com/).

 ## Available Scripts